Sujay-j/minst_dnn/README.md

- i have used the Keras Sequential API, where you have just to add one layer at a time, starting from the input.
+ I have used the Keras Sequential API, where you have just to add one layer at a time, starting from the input.

 The first is the convolutional (Conv2D) layer.
 It is like a set of learnable filters.
 I choosed to set 64 filters for the two firsts conv2D layers and 128 filters for the two second layers and 256 filters for the last ones.
 Each filter transforms a part of the image (defined by the kernel size) using the kernel filter.
 The kernel filter matrix is applied on the whole image.
 Filters can be seen as a transformation of the image.